tlylt/tp/docs/DeveloperGuide.md

    1. Test case: `remove 100`<br>
       Expected: No endpoint is deleted.
 Error details shown in the result display, with a result message saying `Index provided is not within...`
       Other incorrect remove commands to try: `remove x` (where x is larger than the list size, and is a positive integer that is less than the maximum integer size). <br>

-### List all endpoints

-1. List all endpoints

-    1. Prerequisites: There exists multiple endpoints in the list.

-    1. Test case: `list`<br>
-       Expected: All endpoints are shown in the endpoint list, with a result message saying `Listed all saved...`.

-2. List all endpoints from the endpoint list after a `find` command

-    1. Prerequisites: List all endpoints using the `list` command.
-There exists multiple endpoints in the list.
-       Perform a `find` command such that the endpoint list shows less than actual number of endpoints.

-    1. Test case: `list`<br>
-       Expected: Filter from the `find` will be cleared and all endpoints are shown in the endpoint list, with a result message saying `Listed all saved...`.

-3. List all endpoints from the endpoint list after a `clear` command

-    1. Prerequisites: List all endpoints using the `list` command.
-There exists multiple endpoints in the list.
-       Perform a `clear` command such that all endpoints are cleared from the endpoint list.

-    1. Test case: `list`<br>
-       Expected: No endpoints are shown in the endpoint list, with a result message saying `It seems like your list is empty!...`.

 ### Clear all endpoints